boniondev/BonionsLoggingUtils/README.md

 - Toggleable features (Current engine milliseconds, time), saving and subsequent loading of such configurations
 - 5 levels of log "severities"
 - Automatic saving upon exit
+- Logging level, logs below a minimum severity will be ignored

 Instructions on usage can be found in the documentation comments of the file.